New physics effects on quantum coherence in neutrino oscillations: NSI effects on neutrino oscillations

+This rephasing does not affect the probability expressions in the absence of NSI.
+The advantage of this convention of $U$-matrix is that one can easily perform the $CPT$-transformation, $H_{vac} \rightarrow -H_{vac}^{\ast}$, as just by doing simple replacements of the oscillation parameters (mixing angles $\theta_{ij}$ and mass squared differences $\Delta_{ij} = m_j^2-m_i^2$), such as\\

-with $Y_n = N_n/N_e$, $N_e$ is the number density of electrons and $N_p = N_e$.
-The CPT-transformation of $H_{vac}$, in which neutrino evolution remains invariant, involves the change of the octant of $\theta_{12}$ (DARK octant with $\theta_{12}>45^o$) and also the change in the sign of $\Delta_{31}$.
+The $CPT$-transformation of $H_{vac}$, in which neutrino evolution remains invariant, involves the change of the octant of $\theta_{12}$ (dark octant with $\theta_{12}>45^o$) and also the change in the sign of $\Delta_{31}$.
 The octant selection of mixing-angle $\theta_{12}$ becomes important when neutrino is traveling through a dense material medium as the possibility of NSI increases.
 For example, the deficit of solar neutrinos at the detectors can be resolved by considering the vacuum mixing angle in the light-side ($0\leq \theta_{12}\leq \frac{\pi}{4}$) with standard neutrino-matter interactions as well as the dark-side solution ($\frac{\pi}{4}\leq \theta_{12}\leq \frac{\pi}{2}$) with large enough values of NSI parameters \cite{Miranda_2006}.
+This specific feature is called the {\it generalized mass ordering degeneracy} that was first noticed in \cite{Coloma1,Coloma2}.